 - ECG may show persistently raised ST segments and CXR may show cardiomegaly with an abnormal bulge at the left heart border.
-Diagnosis is made by echocardiography, MRI or CT scan.
+Diagnosis is made by echocardiography, MRI scan or CT scan.

 - Heart failure with chronic aneurysms can be managed with ACE inhibitors, digoxin, and diuretics.